mark-watson/PythonAIBook/manuscript/Recommendation_Systems.md

 - Use one of the standard libraries or TensorFlow implementations for the classic approach using [Matrix Factorization](https://en.wikipedia.org/wiki/Matrix_factorization_(recommender_systems) for collaborative filtering.
 Examples are Eric Lundquist's Python library [rankfm](https://github.com/etlundquist/rankfm) and the first example for the [TensorFlow Recommenders library](https://www.tensorflow.org/recommenders/examples/quickstart).
 Google has a [good Matrix Factorization tutorial](https://developers.google.com/machine-learning/recommendation/collaborative/matrix).
 While I prefer using the much more complicated TensorFlow Recommenders library, using matrix factorization is probably a good way to start and I recommend taking an hour to work through [this Google Colab tutorial](https://colab.research.google.com/github/google/eng-edu/blob/main/ml/recommendation-systems/recommendation-systems.ipynb)
 - Use the [TensorFlow Recommenders](https://www.tensorflow.org/recommenders) library that supports multi-tower deep learning models that use data for user interactions, user detail data, and product detail data.

 We will not write any recommendation systems from scratch in this chapter.
-We will review one open source recommendation system that I have used at work that is based on TensorFlow.
+We will review one open source recommendation system that I have used at work, the TensorFlow Recommenders library.

 Recommendation systems can use a wide variety of techniques, such as collaborative filtering, content-based filtering, and hybrid methods combining filtering algorithms, Matrix Factorization, or Deep Learning technologies, etc. to generate personalized recommendations for users.
 Collaborative filtering algorithms make recommendations based on the actions of similar users, while content-based filtering algorithms base recommendations on the attributes of items that a user has previously shown interest in.
 Hybrid methods may be further enhanced by incorporating additional data sources, such as demographic information, or by utilizing more advanced machine learning techniques, such as deep learning or reinforcement learning.